Mohammad

 “The house jumped from side to side with every missile,” his wife explained.

 He’s fortunate that none of the missiles hit his home, but suffers nonetheless from a combination of debilitating factors, including at least a natural one: age.
-He is nearly 70, born in 1940 in Jaffa, in the former Palestine.
+He is nearly 70, born in 1940 in Jaffa, in Palestine.

 Until Mohammad fell off of his bicycle 6 months ago, injuring his lower left leg, he had worked as a cleaner, on the street, in homes, wherever he could get work.
 Post-accident, his doctor strongly advised him not to walk excessively, though out of necessity he’s had to ignore this.
 When I met him, he was walking in the other end of town, by the marina, collecting sellable bits of rubbish and imploring passersby for some token shekels.